JetBrains/Qodana/topics/qodana-intellij-docker-techs.md

 3. Profile with the name `%name%` from `qodana.yaml`.
 4. Profile by the path `%path%` from `qodana.yaml`.
 5. Profile mounted to `/data/profile.xml`.
-6. Fall back to using the embedded `qodana.recommended` profile.
+6. Fall back to using the default `qodana.recommended` profile.

 ## Plugins management